Introduction

 General

-Anonymous (unauthenticated) calls will be limited by IP address at a rate of 120 requests/minute
+Anonymous (unauthenticated) calls will be limited by IP address at a rate of 120 requests/minute.
+Authenticated calls will be limited by api key at a rate of 375 requests/minute.

 Trading (placing and canceling orders)

-The endpoints used to create and cancel orders are limited by account at a rate of 40 orders/minute
+The endpoints used to create and cancel orders are limited by market.
+This limit is dependant on your account tier.
+You can check out more details here.

 Errors